Manager of Youth Programs

-The position also includes support of the Director of Education and Community in the creation, execution, and evaluation of the department’s major programs.
+The position also includes support of the Director of Education and Community Engagement in the creation, execution, and evaluation of the department’s major programs beyond YOSL.

-- Develops curriculum, schedule, repertoire plan, and benchmarks for success in student learning and engagement, in collaboration with teaching faculty, OSL staff, students, and families.
+- Develops curriculum, schedule, repertoire plan, and metrics of student success in collaboration with teaching faculty, OSL staff, students, and families.

-- Communicates with parents/guardians about student progress and challenges; seeks opportunities for engaging families in the program.
+- Communication with parents about student progress and challenges;

 - Coordinates in- and after-school YOSL programs through joint performances; collaborates with other youth orchestra programs that exist in NYC.